 The musical part of Animals in Motion is played out by troubadour-turned-live-looper, Scott Hamilton.
 Scott has been touring across Canada and Europe for the past 10 years, is celebrated a song-writer in some places he has been and remains obscure in many others.
-He has performed over 500 concerts in just about every situation imaginable and shared the stage with such world music icons as Babylon Circus and Taraf de Haidouks.
+He has performed hundreds of concerts in just about every situation imaginable and shared the stage with such world music icons as Babylon Circus and Taraf de Haidouks.
 He has driven enough miles on tour to go to the moon and most of the way back.

 Here is Scott’s most recent album, recorded during the heatwave in Brussels this summer: CANICULE!

 You can also enjoy these releases from some of Scott’s past ramblings…

 This album was inspired by the travelers Scott met on Lesvos.
 All songs were written on the way to and from that trip, with the exception of “Between” which was written by his old pal, RJ McDonald.
 Scott was convinced for two years that this album doesn’t exist…. but then, there it is!
 Thanks to Raffaele Pinelli for making arrangements with Pasquale Minieri and Rocco Siliotto to record over three days at Studio Elettra in Calvi Nell’ Umbria.
 Thanks to Erik Schoepen for playing Mandolin, lapsteel and resonator.
 This is the last recording of Scott and Erik and the unofficial last waltz of Cougars in America.
 The band was crushed under the great weight of the supposed urgency of this album… So listen with caution!